 So what exactly happened with ebooks in Croatia in December of 2016?
 The first two articles in the “Lessons from Croatia Reads” series, which focused on why the project was immensely beneficial for readers and books (and the future of books), left some questions unanswered, owing largely to my affinity for describing life’s experiences (not just this one) not in a linear fashion but instead in the way in which they get stored in my memory.
 This often has little to do with chronology and more to do with how various lessons from the experience present themselves to me after the fact.

 The Croatia Reads project, which I founded and managed, was many things to many people who are, in one way or another, affected by books either because they write them, read them, sell them, distribute them, or manage them.
-In retrospect, and perhaps more than anything, Croatia Reads was an attempt to present the library of the future in all its invisible glory.
+In retrospect, and perhaps more than anything, Croatia Reads was an attempt to present the library of the future.
 And this library is able to (finally) fully democratize the written word by virtue of becoming completely invisible, thus accessible to all people, all at once.
 This, as I’ve written in various other posts, is the vision I have both for the industry I love and have devoted two decades of my life to and for the world, which I’ve had the privilege of experiencing through life on three continents.